ryanhaticus/pocketwordle/README.md

 - The word is always a valid English word, and is always five letters long.

 - The keyboard is available on the screen, so you can visualize which letters you have already guessed and which letters you have not.

+- There are over 1,000 words available in Pocket Worlde, so you can play as long as you want!